kl3lia/Databricks-AzureML-MLOPs/README.md

 - Use Databricks automated clusters (job clusters) instead of Interactive clusters.
 - Multi-Stage pipelines are very nice; but they might become harder to maintain.
 Think about separating your pipelines and connecting them together.

-_Disclaimer:_ This work is inspired by and based on efforts done by Sascha Dittman.
+_Disclaimer:_ This work is inspired by and based on efforts done by Sascha Dittman & Ahmed Mostafa.